-Full arch prosthesis maintenance or all on 4 maintenance
+Full arch prosthesis home care and all on 4 home care

 This information applies to acrylic, composite, or porcelain prosthesis and to all on 4 or implant supported denture or implant supported full arch bridge (or any other name).

-Waterpick or airflosser and/or superfloss twice a day.
-You can use toothpaste to clean the prosthesis and mouthwash.
-The main question we have to deal with when discussing all on 4 cleaning is whether it should be removed or not to clean.
-This answer will depend how well you are taking care of it, and how fast you build up tartar.
-If all the tartar can be cleaned off and the implants look like they are in good shape, I recommend leaving the all on 4 prosthesis on and cleaning around it.
+If together we can clean off all the tartar and the implants look like they are in good shape, we recommend leaving the all on 4 prosthesis on and cleaning around it.
 The reason for this is two fold.
 If there is no problem, why take it off?
 If you do take it off, you will need to change out the screws that cost $45 a piece.
 The reason is the screws start to breakdown.
 Think about a paperclip as you bend it back and forth.
 The metal screw is undergoing similar forces and if taken on and off enough will break inside the dental implant, which is a major problem.

 All on 4 Maintenance